-- Monetary amounts to restore the assets to 100% of the liabilities in respect of service prior to the valuation date over a recovery period of 22 years from 1 April 2014, amounting to £11.4 million in 2014-2015 and increasing by 3.9% p.a. thereafter. - 3.
-In practice, each individual employer's position is assessed separately and contributions are set out in Aon Hewitt Limited's report dated 30 March 2014 (the "actuarial valuation report").
+- Monetary amounts to restore the assets to 100% of the liabilities in respect of service prior to the valuation date over a recovery period of 22 years from 1 April 2014, amounting to £11.4M in 2014-2015, and increasing by 3.9% p.a. thereafter. - In practice, each individual employer's position is assessed separately and contributions are set out in Aon Hewitt Limited's report dated 31 March 2014 (the "actuarial valuation report").
 In addition to the contributions shown above, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the Fund by the employers. - 4.
-The funding plan adopted in assessing the contributions for each individual employer is in accordance with the Funding Strategy Statement.
-Different approaches adopted in implementing contribution increases and individual employers' recovery periods are set out in the actuarial valuation report.
+The funding plan adopted in assessing the contributions for each individual employer was in accordance with the Funding Strategy Statement in force at the time.
+The approach adopted, and the recovery period used for each employer, is set out in the actuarial valuation report. - 5.
+The valuation was carried out using the projected unit actuarial method for most employers and the main actuarial assumptions used for assessing the funding target and the contribution rates were as follows.